Born in Madrid, Spain, I have lived here all my life although I’ve always dreamt of moving to the country some day.

 And now I do professional food content creation, writing, and photography, always revolving around gastronomy.
 Because that is what I love most.

 Born in Guatemala but a Spaniard by adoption for more than 22 years, I’ve had a keen interest in art, colors, and shapes since I was a child, which led me to study Architecture in college.
 Later on, while doing my Ph.D. in Architectural projects in Madrid, I started a Master in Fine Arts and a cooking degree as well.

 The rich gastronomic tradition of Spain along with my teachers and my passion for world cuisines helped me then discover a wide range of ingredients, cooking techniques and recipes, not only from Spain but also from other countries.

 I have worked a long time as a cookery teacher, but art kept calling me, therefore, I took to studying photography and video editing in the last years.

-Now I work as a digital content creator while teaching some cooking classes as well, but what I love most is collecting recipes, photographs, cinemagraphs and videos at El Oso con Botas (Bear in Boots), a recipe blog that I started on 2012.
+Now I work as a digital content creator while teaching some cooking classes as well, but what I love most is collecting recipes, photographs, cinemagraphs and videos at El Oso con Botas (Bear in Boots), a recipe blog that I started in 2012.